Integrating AI with Legacy Systems: A Practical Approach

 The challenge is integrating modern AI capabilities into these legacy systems without breaking what works.
 This isn't a pure technology problem; it's an integration, architecture, and organizational challenge.

-The first step is honest assessment.
-Map your systems, understand data flows, and identify what's working (even if it's inefficient) versus what's actually broken.
+The first step is honest assessment: map your systems, understand data flows, and identify what's working versus what's actually broken.
+Legacy systems fall into three categories—stable incumbents (work reliably), deteriorating systems (increasingly difficult to maintain), and broken systems (fail regularly)—each requiring different integration approaches.

 Legacy systems tend to fall into categories: